 Site Features

-- State of Disrepair: Partially collapsed, with dangerous sections.
+- State of disrepair: Partially collapsed, with dangerous sections.

 - Access: Difficult, requires appropriate safety equipment.